zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The error code is shown in the following table:
+The exceptions are described in the following table:

 +-----------------------+------------+-------------------------+
 | Exception             | Error Code | Description             |